 Facts about Methane

-• Natural Sources: Methane is emitted from natural sources such as wetlands, termites, and oceans, as well as from human activities like agriculture, landfills, and fossil fuel extraction.
+Natural Sources: Methane is emitted from natural sources such as wetlands, termites, and oceans, and especially from human activities like agriculture, landfills, and fossil fuel extraction.

-• Methane Hydrates: Huge deposits of methane hydrate exist beneath ocean floors, posing a potential but challenging energy source for future use.
+Methane Hydrates: Huge deposits of methane hydrate exist beneath ocean floors.

-• Lifecycle: Methane has a shorter atmospheric lifespan of about 12 years, meaning reducing emissions can have a swift impact on climate change.
+Lifecycle: Methane has a short atmospheric lifespan of about 12 years, thus reducing emissions can have a swift impact on climate change.

-• Detection and Monitoring: Recent technological advancements allow for effective detection of methane leaks, which can help manage human-induced emissions.
+Detection and Monitoring: Recent technological advancements provide effective detection of methane leaks to help manage human-induced emissions.

 Non-Fiction Books: